Trump administration claims it will ‘dictate’ policy to Venezuela

 It remains to be seen whether behind-the-scenes demands — including reports that Trump has asked Rodriguez to sever ties with key allies, including Russia, China, Cuba and Iran — will lead to public discord.

-“The president has made it very clear that this is a country within the the Western Hemisphere, close by the United States, that is no longer going to be sending illegal drugs to the United States of America,” Leavitt said.
+“The president has made it very clear that this is a country within the Western Hemisphere, close by the United States, that is no longer going to be sending illegal drugs to the United States of America,” Leavitt said.

 “The president is fully deploying his ‘peace through strength’ foreign policy agenda.”